Surfin' Bird: In popular culture

+The song has been used in various films, including Pink Flamingos (1972), Back to the Beach (1987), Full Metal Jacket (1987), Home for the Holidays (1995), Fred Claus (2007), The Villain (2009), The Big Year (2011) and Woody Woodpecker (2017).

 "Surfin' Bird" was frequently played on Detroit radio and TV stations over the summer of 1976 during segments featuring the Tigers' 21-year old rookie sensation Mark Fidrych.
 Fidrych was nicknamed "The Bird" because of his supposed resemblance to Sesame Street's Big Bird character, and because of his cartoonish antics on the mound, which included talking to the ball between pitches.
 Fidrych was named American League Rookie of the Year in 1976, and finished second in the voting for the American League Cy Young Award.

-A 2018 television commercial for Heineken beer, named "New Friends", used the Ramones version.

-It also appeared in a Nicktoons UK commercial for Harvey Beaks in 2015.
+A cover of "Surfin' Bird" was used in the first episode of the 1989 series The Super Mario Bros.
+Super Show!, "The Bird!
+The Bird!"
+As with all cover songs from the show, later releases of the episode replaced the song with generic music.
+A separate cover of the song was also the theme song of the 1998 animated series Birdz.